Marotinh0/JELLYFIN-Tailscale-Podman-Launcher/README.md

   https://raw.githubusercontent.com/YOUR-GITHUB-USERNAME/jellyfin-podman-tailscale/main/jellyfin.sh
 chmod +x ~/bin/jellyfin.sh

-(Replace the URL with your actual repo link after you push)2.
-Configure the media pathOpen the script and change only this line:
+(Replace the URL with your actual repo link after you push)

+2. Configure the media pathOpen the script and change only this line:

 MEDIA_PATH="/CHANGE/THIS/TO/YOUR/MEDIA/PATH"